Step 5. Configuring Object Storage Repositories

 In this section, you will learn how to configure Amazon S3 as a backup repository.

 Before You Begin

-Before adding an object storage repository, check limitations for object storage repositories.
-For more information, see Considerations and Limitations in the Veeam Backup & Replication User Guide.
+Before you add an object storage repository, check limitations.
+To learn about limitations for different storage repositories, see Considerations and Limitations in the Veeam Backup & Replication User Guide.

 Configuring Object Storage Repository

 To add an object storage repository to the Veeam Backup & Replication infrastructure, do the following:

 - Open the Backup Infrastructure view.
 In the inventory pane, right-click the Backup Repositories node and select Add Backup Repository.
 In the Add Backup Repository dialog, select Object Storage.

 - In the Object Storage dialog, select Amazon S3.